 - Blue: This is an anonymous card that you can get at a ticket office, and add credit to through ticket machines. - Yellow: This is personal card, linked to an online account.
-These cards can be used for different subscriptions.
+These cards can be used for different subscriptions that can help you save money when traveling often.

-For more information, head to www.ovchipkaart.nl/en
+More information: www.ovchipkaart.nl/en